cerner/terra-toolkit/scripts/serve/README.md

 | **-p, --production | false | false | Passes the -p flag to the webpack config. |
 | **--site** | false | `undefined` | The relative path to the static site.
 This takes precedence over webpack config if both are passed.|
 | **--vfs** | false | `false` | The webpack assets will be written to a virtual file system instead of disk.
 Only used when webpack config is passed |

+If no config is supplied tt:serve-static will first search for `webpack.config.js` in the working directory, if that is not found it will attempt to use the default webpack config supplied by terra-dev-site.

 #### In your package.json
 ```JSON
 {